elastic/detection-rules/hunting/linux/docs/persistence_via_xdg_autostart_modifications.md

 ## Metadata

 - **Author:** Elastic
 - **Description:** This hunt identifies potential persistence mechanisms via modifications to XDG autostart directories on Linux systems.
+XDG Autostart entries can be used to execute arbitrary commands or scripts when a user logs in.
 It monitors file creation or modification events in system-wide, user-specific, and root-specific autostart directories.
 Additionally, it monitors processes started by common Linux desktop session managers to detect suspicious activity related to autostart entries.

 - **UUID:** `y5a5d3v3-4567-4y5y-a35y-be234ab80z56`
 - **Integration:** [endpoint](https://docs.elastic.co/integrations/endpoint)
-- **Language:** `ES|QL`
+- **Language:** `['ES|QL', 'SQL']`

 ## Query